Human trafficking panel fails to issue reports, AP finds

 The fund for victims also appeared to have a zero balance, according to the Treasury Department.
 It was supposed to be financed with fines from human trafficking convicts.

-The attorney general, whose department oversees the commission, and Gov. Phil Murphy’s office did not answer questions seeking an explanation.
+The attorney general, whose department oversees the commission, and Gov. Phil Murphy’s office did not explain the zero balance.

 But Attorney General Gurbir Grewal said Friday in a statement that his office was aware the commission “has not been operating at full capacity” and that he would be “reinvigorating” it.